RandomcodeDev/purpl-engine/FalseKing.md

 ## Data Storage

-- Images are stored in a simple format defined in [`util/texture/texture.h`](https://github.com/RandomcodeDev/purpl-engine/blob/main/util/texture/texture.h).
+- Images are stored in a simple format defined in [`support/util/texture.h`](https://github.com/RandomcodeDev/purpl-support/blob/main/util/texture.h).
   Through the usage of Zstandard compression, similar sizes to PNG are achieved.
+- Meshes are stored in a simple format defined in [`support/util/mesh.h`](https://github.com/RandomcodeDev/purpl-support/blob/main/util/mesh.h).
 - TOML will be used for configuration files and metadata
 - Levels will likely consist of geometry and entities, no format has been designed yet
 - Non-changing game assets such as models, textures, shaders, levels, audio,